ThinkDataEd/curriculum/docs/unit1/lab1c.md

 ###**Export, upload, import**
 * Before we can perform any analysis, we have to load data into ```R```.

-* When we want to get our participatory sensing data into RStudio, we:
+* When we want to get our Participatory Sensing data into RStudio, we:

     – <span style="color:darkgreen;">Export</span> the data from your class’ campaign page.